-The new, fifth-generation Clio is Renault’s most advanced supermini to date, and it's now available to order in the UK from £14,295.
+The new, fifth-generation Renault Clio is the brand's most advanced supermini to date, and it's now available to order in the UK from £14,295.

 Iconic trim starts at £15,295, adding a 7.0in infotainment screen with Apple CarPlay and Android Auto, as well as keyless entry, rear parking sensors and tinted rear windows.
 The Clio S Edition receives electric rear windows, larger alloy wheels, climate control and automatic windscreen wipers and headlights.
 It's expected to cost from around £16,200, although prices haven't yet been confirmed.

 Heading up the Clio range is RS Line trim, which takes styling influence from Renault Sport performance models such as the Renault Mégane RS 280.
 RS Line Clios gain a wider, more aggressive front grille and a faux diffuser for the rear bumper.
 They also receive a larger exhaust and bespoke alloy wheels, while much of the chrome-effect exterior trim panels will be replaced with Renault Sport-specific gunmetal grey versions.

 Standard features at this level include a rear-view camera, front parking sensors and 17in alloy wheels, while optional Luxury and Techno packages add items such as heated leather seats, wireless phone charging and a 360deg camera.
 RS Line cars also receive black and red interior trim accents throughout the cabin, including on the rear seats.